cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 </div>
 </div>

+Here we see that marginal paths (bottom figure) end up looking *very* different from the conditional paths (top figure).
+Indeed, at training time paths may intersect, whilst at sampling time they cannot (due to the uniqueness of the ODE solution).
+As such we see on the bottom plot that some (marginal) paths are quite curved and would therefore require a greater number of discretisation steps from the ODE solver during inference.

 We can also see how this leads to a significant variance of the CFM loss estimate for $t \approx 0.5$ in the figure below.
 More generally, samples from the reference distribution which are arbitrarily close to eachothers can be associated with either target modes, leading to high variance in the vector field regression loss.